CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    docker pull

-Docker used to have a save to disk function, however that has been some issues with its deprecation inthe past.
+Docker used to have a save to disk function, however that has been some issues with its deprecation in the past.
+Onereason to use OCIcojntgainers instead of docker isaoaffuture proof

+Docker is not concerned wiht breaking older specifciations; docker save

 * Footnote: Most often people think of docker containers when the word container is mentioned.
 Docker is the most well known, however docker schema, and standards are not well documented.
 Containers in this case can refer to Linux Container which is a superset of Docker Containers, Rkt, LXC, and other implementations.
 While most of the ideas discussed